 A search collection is the term used to describe the Database Views source and the online index created from them when the Watson Explorer Engine search engine crawls the Database views.
 A Watson Explorer Engine search collection is defined using the Watson Explorer Engine administration tool and is crawled and indexed when it is created (and, subsequently, at scheduled intervals).
 The index is consulted whenever that search collection is queried.

-Below is a list of search collections created for the Litigation project:
+A WEX Engine Search Collection is created for each Database view.
+Each collection has its own seed that points to a DB view, an optional custom converter to add more metadata to the crawled information, and a set of Fast Indexes configured in the indexing section.
+Fast Indexing helps with sorting, ranking, binning, and aggregation of data.

-Collection Name
+List of collections created:

-Crawling Configuration
+V_ANALYSIS_VIEW

-Converting Configuration
+V_ANALYSIS_METRICS_VIEW

-Indexing Configuration
+A collection will be created for each database view – Apoorv since we know the number of database views being created we should list the collections and write a line or two about the purpose for each

-More collections will be created as more database views are made availableAppBuilder Entities
+AppBuilder Entities

 The core of an Application Builder application are the entities that identify and connect the unique information in your business.
 An entity type identifies a concept such as an invoice, firm, matter, or anything else that can be identified within the business.